hapi-server/server-java/README.md

 provided later.

 # Initial Implementations
 There are a few groups who may use this server immediately.
-The CDAWeb group's SSCWeb is implemented by scaping data from their web responses, and clearly needs to be reimplemented.
+The HAPI server for the CDAWeb group's SSCWeb service is currently implemented as a secondary pass-through server (that calls the non-HAPI server and reformats the response as HAPI), so a full Java implementation could move this beyond the kind of web-scraping approach.
 ESAC intends to set up a HAPI server and is interested in this framework, and we hope to set up an initial version of the server in late May 2022.
 PDS-PPI has an existing server which might be more easily maintained using this framework.
 The CDAWeb server has known problems which need to be resolved.